Tropicana Field: 2000s

-On September 3, 2008, in a game between the Rays and the New York Yankees, Tropicana Field saw the first official use of instant replay in the history of Major League Baseball.
-The disputed play involved a home run hit above the left field foul pole by Yankee Alex Rodriguez.
+On September 3, 2008, in a game between the Rays and the New York Yankees, Tropicana Field had the first official use of instant replay in the history of MLB.
+The disputed play involved a home run hit above the left-field foul pole by Yankee Alex Rodriguez.
 The ball was called a home run on the field, but was close enough that the umpires opted to view the replay to verify the call.
-Later, the Trop saw the first case of a call being overturned by instant replay, when a fly ball by Carlos Peña originally ruled a ground-rule double due to fan interference, was overturned and made a home run on September 19.
-The umpires determined that the fan in question, originally believed to have reached over the right field wall, did not reach over the wall.
+Later, the Trop had the first case of a call being overturned by instant replay, when a fly ball by Carlos Peña originally ruled a ground-rule double due to fan interference, was overturned and made a home run on September 19.
+The umpires determined that the fan in question, originally believed to have reached over the right-field wall, did not do so.

-In October 2008, Tropicana Field hosted its first ever baseball postseason games as the Rays met the Chicago White Sox in the American League Division Series, the Boston Red Sox in the American League Championship Series, and the Philadelphia Phillies in the World Series.
-It hosted the on-field trophy presentations for the Rays when they became the American League Champions on October 19, following Game 7 of the ALCS.
-Chase Utley hit the first ever World Series home run at Tropicana Field during the first inning of Game 1 of the 2008 World Series.
+In October 2008, Tropicana Field hosted its first baseball postseason games as the Rays met the Chicago White Sox in the American League Division Series, the Boston Red Sox in the American League Championship Series (ALCS), and the Philadelphia Phillies in the World Series.
+It hosted the on-field trophy presentations for the Rays when they became the American League Champions on October 19, following game 7 of the ALCS.
+Chase Utley hit the first World Series home run at Tropicana Field during the first inning of game 1 of the 2008 World Series.
 The Rays ended up losing the game 3–2 and eventually the World Series to the Phillies 4 games to 1.

-Since 2008, the top ⅓ of the upper deck seating has been tarped over, artificially reducing the stadium's capacity to 36,048 for the 2008 regular season.
-It was further reduced to 35,041 for the 2008 postseason, since the 300-level Party Deck had been reserved by Major League Baseball as an auxiliary press area.
-On October 14, 2008, the Rays announced that the upper deck tarps would be removed for the remainder of the postseason, starting with a Game 6 of the 2008 American League Championship Series.
+Since 2008, the top third of the upper-deck seating has been tarped over, artificially reducing the stadium's capacity to 36,048 for the 2008 regular season.
+It was further reduced to 35,041 for the 2008 postseason, since the 300-level Party Deck had been reserved by MLB as an auxiliary press area.
+On October 14, 2008, the Rays announced that the upper-deck tarps would be removed for the remainder of the postseason, starting with game 6 of the ALCS.
 This increased the capacity of the stadium to nearly 41,000, depending on standing-room-only tickets sold.